andreaswwilson/webutvikling-react-typescript-redux-mern/README.md

 # How to run locally

-From root folder run

 1. Connect to NTNU network
-2. npm install
-3. npm run installscript
-4. npm start

-Client is running on localhost:3001 and server is running on localhost:3000

-If that doesn't work
-Open two terminals
+2. Open two terminals

-1. In terminal 1:
+3. In terminal 1:
    cd server -> npm install -> npm start
-2. In terminal 2:
+4. In terminal 2:
    cd client -> npm install -> npm start

+Sometimes the server needs to be stopped (ctr+c) and run again (npm start)

+Client is running on localhost:300+ and server is running on localhost:5000

 # How to run on gitpod